ubarsc/rios/doc/source/concurrency.rst

      In particular, note the ``reading`` and ``userfunction`` times.

   #.
 Find the ratio between the ``reading`` and ``userfunction`` times.
 This
-     tells us whether the program is dominated by I/O and computation.
+     tells us whether the program is dominated by I/O or computation.
 For many simpler raster processing tasks, the dominant part is reading the input files.
   #.
 If the ``reading`` time is substantially larger than the ``userfunction``